Touring & Performing

 The Saint Thomas Choir of Men and Boys is considered to be the leading ensemble of its kind in the Anglican choral tradition in the United States.
 While its primary raison d’être is to sing five choral services each week, the Choir also performs regularly with Orchestra of St. Luke’s and New York Baroque Incorporated as part of the Concerts at Saint Thomas series.
 Live webcasts of choral services and further information concerning recordings, tours and concerts by the Choir can be found by visiting the Saint Thomas Church website.

 Over recent years, the Choir has toured throughout the U.S., Europe and Scandinavia with performances at Westminster Abbey and St. Paul’s Cathedral in London, King’s College, Cambridge, Windsor, Edinburgh, St. Albans, the Aldeburgh Festival and the Vatican.
 In 2012, the Boys of the Choir traveled to Dresden to give the premiere of Lera Auerbach’s Dresden Requiem with the Dresden Staatskapelle in the Frauenkirche and Semper Oper and the full choir performed later that year in the Thomaskirche at the Leipzig BachFest.
-Domestically, the Choir most recently toured Illinois and Wisconsin and participated in the Diocese of Chicago Treble Festival.
+Domestically, the Choir most recently traveled to Florida, Georgia, and Tennessee on a tour celebrating the bicentennial of Saint Thomas Church.

-The choir has made many commercial recordings under successive Directors of Music, Gerre Hancock and John Scott, and most recently did so under the direction of Jeremy Filsell: The Music of Gerre Hancock, an album of music indelibly associated with Saint Thomas Church.
-In 2022, the choir marked the 400th anniversary of the death of William Byrd by recording the Byrd Propers for the feast of Corpus Christi, within the recreation of the pre-Reformation Sarum Rite Mass.
-This recording will be available in the Spring of 2023
+The Choir has made many commercial recordings under successive Directors of Music, Gerre Hancock and John Scott, and most recently under the direction of Jeremy Filsell, beginning with The Music of Gerre Hancock, an album of music indelibly associated with Saint Thomas Church.
+In 2022, the Choir marked the 400th anniversary of the death of William Byrd by recording the Byrd Propers for the feast of Corpus Christi, within the recreation of the pre-Reformation Sarum Rite Mass, on their album Byrd: Sacred Works.
+Recorded in tandem with the Byrd, an album of music for Christmas and Epiphany entitled No Small Wonder was released in 2023.
+Most recently, the Choir released The Music of Calvin Hampton (1938-1984), featuring choral and organ works of the titular composer, an important voice of the New York sacred and new music scenes during the 1960s and 70s.